mattermost/docs/source/deployment/advanced-permissions.rst

 Advanced Permissions (E10/E20)
 ==============================

-Permissions provide a way to customize how posts, channels, integrations, teams, and members are managed.
-Mattermost Admins can use Advanced Permissions to restrict how members interact with Mattermost functionality.
-The Mattermost permission system is based on a modified RBAC (role-based access control) architecture.
+Mattermost Admins can use Advanced Permissions customize which users can perform specific actions, such as creating teams, managing channels, and configuring webhooks.
+The Mattermost permission system is based on a modified RBAC (role-based access control) architecture, where specific actions can be assigned to, and performed by, assigned roles.

+In Mattermost, permissions are applied using either the System Scheme (applicable across the entire system and all teams) or the Team Override Scheme (applicable to a single team).

-Advanced Permissions in Mattermost are applied using schemes which are a set of rules governing what types of actions can be performed by users system-wide, within specific teams, and within specific channels.
-This document describes the types of permissions that can be given to users of Mattermost using schemes as well as channel settings and supplementary roles.
+This document describes the types of permissions that can be given to users of Mattermost using schemes as well as channel settings and roles.
 The `permissions backend documentation <https://docs.mattermost.com/deployment/permissions-backend.html>`_ provides additional technical details around permissions.

 .. note::